$P$-Partition Generating Function Equivalence of Naturally Labeled Posets: Necessary Conditions

 It follows from Lemma~\ref{maxmin} that $\max_i(\KP)$ and $\min_i(\KP)$ can be expressed as a linear combination of the coefficients of the fundamental basis expansion of $\KP$.
 Observe that if we order the compositions in lexicographic order, then the leading term in the expansion of $\max_i(\KP)$ is $(n-i)\odot 1^i$, and the leading term in the expansion of $\min_i(\KP)$ is $1^i \odot (n-i)$.
-We will now use these linear functions along with the coproduct to express $\antikij(P)$ as a linear combination of the coefficients of the fundamental basis expansion of $\KP$.
+We will now use these linear functions along with the coproduct to express $\antikij(P)$ in terms of $\KP$.

 \begin{thm} If $K_P(\mathbf{x}) = K_Q(\mathbf{x})$, then $\antikij(P) = \antikij(Q)$ for all triples $(k, i, j)$. \end{thm}

 \begin{proof} We will prove this result by finding a linear function that takes $\KP$ to $\antikij(P)$.